A mathematics teacher I once worked with shared a story about running into a former student.

 Try challenging them to find three things they have done at home that involve mathematics of any kind, and then to share these with the rest of the class as a weekly activity.
 Students will come to realize that the real world connectivity of mathematics is truly limitless.

 Of course, you have a part to play in this too.
 You might also try to…

 Use mathematics to create resources that help students in the real world

-You might succeed in getting students to realize that they are already doing math outside of the classroom, but the next step is to prove to them that there are other effective ways of using math for your own benefit in everyday life.
+You might succeed in getting students to realize that they are already doing mathematics outside of the classroom, but the next step is to prove to them that there are other effective ways of using mathematics for your own benefit in everyday life.

 The simplest example is a timetable.
 Between music lessons, sport, homework, play dates, family commitments and so on, kids these days manage out-of-school lives so complex that they basically need a full-time PA (unfortunately that’s just another part of a 21st century Mum’s job description).